Charles Darwin ‘s philosophical Trojan Horse

 “Philosophy is a battle against the bewitchment of our intelligence by means of language.”

-By describing themselves as “evolutionists,” people who subscribe to Charles Darwin ‘s theory are pulling off (either deliberately or subconsciously) what amounts to a philosophical Trojan Horse.
+By suggesting that they “believe in evolution rather than creationism,” people who subscribe to Charles Darwin ‘s theory are pulling off (either deliberately or subconsciously) what amounts to a philosophical Trojan Horse.
 For those who don’t recall the history behind this term, below is an excerpt from the Wikipedia Post for Trojan Horse:

 The Trojan Horse is a story from the Trojan War about the subterfuge that the Greeks used to enter the independent city of Troy and win the war.
 After a fruitless 10-year siege, the Greeks constructed a huge wooden horse, and hid a select force of men inside including Odysseus.
 The Greeks pretended to sail away, and the Trojans pulled the horse into their city as a victory trophy.
 That night the Greek force crept out of the horse and opened the gates for the rest of the Greek army, which had sailed back under cover of night.
 The Greeks entered and destroyed the city of Troy, ending the war.